Search

 1. Verify the foreign ownership quota: It is crucial to ensure that the foreign ownership limit within the condominium complex does not exceed 40%, as stipulated by the Condominium Act.

-2. Choose a condominium: Seek assistance from a real estate agent or conduct online research to find a condominium that suits your preferences and budget.
+2. Choose a condominium: Seek assistance from a real estate agent or conduct online research to find a condo unit that suits your preferences and budget.

-3. Perform due diligence: Perform a comprehensive evaluation of the property, including verifying the developer’s reputation and examining the condominium certificate of title, master deed, and purchase agreement.
+3. Perform due diligence: Thoroughly evaluate the property, including the developer’s reputation, and review the condominium’s certificate of title, master deed, and purchase agreement.
 Both property and contract due diligence are equally important.

 4. Secure financing: If necessary, secure financing for the purchase.
-Foreigners typically need to rely on their own means for financing since obtaining local financing options such as housing loans can be challenging.
+Foreigners often need to use personal funds, as obtaining local financing, like housing loans, can be difficult.
 This entails ensuring that funds are available in a Philippine bank account.

 5. Signing the reservation agreement: Initiate legal formalities by signing the reservation agreement.